gatling/gatling/src/docs/content/reference/current/whats_new/_index.md

 ---
 title: "What's New"
-description: "Find out about latest gatling versions and the new features."
+description: Find out about latest gatling versions and the new features.
+lead: What's new in the latest releases
 cascade:
   search: false
 weight: 001000